1. Help Center

 Calculations

-Each tip is an action the user can perform to lower their carbon footprint.
-The tips are calculated by first calculating the current footprint of the person’s input habits, then calculating the footprint of the person with an input changed accordingly so as to reflect the lifestyle change of the tip.
-The difference between the two footprints is then the CO2e savings.
-The footprint is calculated using the same logic as in the Calculate endpoint (see documentation here).
-Based on the filtering criteria, we calculate all applicable tips and return the most relevant ones.
+The majority of tips are calculated by first calculating the current footprint of the person given their input habits, then calculating the footprint of the same person with their habits changed accordingly, so as to reflect the lifestyle change of the tip.
+The difference between the two footprints is the CO2e savings.
+The footprint is calculated using the same logic as in the Calculate endpoints (see documentation here).